basilfx/EFM2RIOT/README.md

 * Most get/set/read/write/enable/clear methods are implemented as macro's or inline methods.
 They are equally efficient as their direct register alternative.

 Some benchmarks are available at http://basilfx.github.io/EFM2RIOT.

+As of October 2017, emlib is not included directly, but via an external package (hosted on Github).
+This reduces the number of source files included.

 ## License
 See the `LICENSE` file.